 Many people take colon cleanse supplements for weight loss.
 When you look at the ingredients in these supplements, what you often see is fiber and things that cause the colon to contract (like senna).
 This means that colon cleanses are laxatives.
 Here's the thing; laxatives (and colon cleanse supplements) work in the large intestate – where the poop is.
 They do not work in the small intestine – where we absorb calories.

-Because of this, the weight lost using colon cleanse supplements is mostly poop and water.
-Because of that I suggest not wasting your money on over-priced, over-hyped colon cleanse supplements.
+Because of this, the weight loss using colon cleanse supplements is mostly poop and water.
+Because of that, I suggest not wasting your money on an over-priced, over-hyped colon cleanse supplements.

 Do Testosterone Supplements Work?

-For more on Fenugreek and tribulus see my reviews of Ageless Male, Mdrive and Nugenix.
-For those who want to try a T booster supplement, I think they should first get their testosterone levels measured by their doctor.
+If you want to try testosterone raising supplement, consider first getting your testosterone levels measured by their doctor.
+Do it in the morning when levels are highest.
 Then try a product for a month.
 Then, retest their testosterone levels to see if it changed.
 That is the only way to really know if a product works or not.